learn-academy-2022-hotel/week-4-assessment-Snyder10101/interview-questions.md

 1. What is the difference between a Float and an Integer in Ruby?

-Your answer: An integer is a flat number and float has decimals
+Your answer: An integer is a flat number and float has decimals.

 Researched answer: An integer is a number without a decimal point, A float is a  number which means it is a number that has a decimal place for more accrete calculations